PurpleBored/Methy-The-Discord-Bot/README.md

 A: Go to the download website https://code.visualstudio.com/
 B: Press the Download button
 C: after it downlaod open the setup and proced with instaltion
-# If you spot any issues or you have problems with it contact me on my email discord@waste-of-a.life or Create a issue on github
+# If you spot any issues or you have problems with it contact me on my email discord@waste-of-a.life or Create a issue on github and i will hapily try to fix it :)